carbon-data-specification/.github/profile/README.md

 - Determines the allocation of resources (financial requests from LF Energy) will require a Strategic Member sponsoring the request which goes to the LF Energy Governing Board
 - Participation in the CDSC TSC is open all, but voting is restricted to LF Energy General and Strategic members only.

-The Project additionally has a [Strategy Committee](https://lists.lfenergy.org/g/cdsc-strategy-committee) which is focused on 1) care and evolution of the specification; 2) enabling adoption; and 3) determining and recommending changes to the scope of the Project.
+The Project additionally has a [Strategy Committee](https://lists.lfenergy.org/g/cdsc-strategy-committee) which is focused on:

+- care and evolution of the specification;
+- enabling adoption; and
+- determining and recommending changes to the scope of the Project.

 If you have questions or concerns, please contact operations@carbondataspec.org.